Agenda for Just Do It sessions

 Pray for good listening and cheering, using the following prayer or your own:

-Let's pray to get started.
-Optional wording (or use your own) -- Thank you God that we can get together today.
+Thank you, God, that we can get together today.
 Thank you that you masterminded a campaign to connect, heal, and bless the world and that you included us in it through Jesus and his Spirit.
 Help us listen well for our next assignments, and help us cheer each other on every week.
-In the name of Jesus and for the sake of his campaign we ask these things, Amen.
+In the name of Jesus and for the sake of his campaign we ask these things.
+Amen.

-We want a better world, and it will get better if more people listen to God together and cheer each other on.
+We want a better world, and it will get a little better every time we listen to God together and cheer each other on

 Nobody is teaching anything or preparing anything for this group.
-We take turns leading the group by using the questions below.
+We take turns leading the group by using this group agenda sheet.